Skip to the content of the web site.

 neil thomson

-Dr. Thomson is a Professor of Civil and Environmental Engineering, Chair of the Department of Civil and Environmental Engineering, and a member of the Environmental and Water Resources Engineering Research Group.
+Dr. Thomson is a Professor of Civil and Environmental Engineering, and a member of the Environmental and Water Resources Engineering Research Group and the Water Institute.
+He was Chair of the Department of Civil and Environmental Engineering from 2008 to 2016.

-His research interests focus on subsurface contaminant fate, risk and uncertainty analyses, and the remediation of soil and ground water systems through the use of field investigations, laboratory experiments, and numerical models.
-He also has an interest in non-point source pollution, specifically in the areas of agricultural and storm water runoff impacts on subsurface environments.
+His research interests focus on subsurface contaminant fate, risk and uncertainty analyses, and the remediation of soil and groundwater systems through the use of field investigations, laboratory experiments, and numerical models.

 Dr. Thomson teaches a number of undergraduate and graduate courses including: Fluid Mechanics, Water Quality Engineering, Advanced Mathematics, Hydrology, Environmental Chemistry, Contaminant Transport, Finite Element Methods, Numerical Methods for Environmental Applications, and Water Quality Management.